usdoj-crt/beta-ada/_pages/_resources/business-brief-hotels.md

 Portable communication kits that include text telephones, visual alarms and visual notification devices are available on the market at relatively modest cost.

-You may view or download ADA information on the ADA website.
-This website provides access to the ADA Business Connection, ADA design standards, regulations, policy letters, technical assistance materials, and general ADA information.
-It also provides links to other Federal agencies and news about new ADA requirements and enforcement efforts.

 If you have specific questions concerning the ADA, call the Department of Justice's [ADA Information Line]({{ '/infoline' | relative_url }}).
 >800-514-0301 (voice)<br>
 833-610-1264 (TTY)